On endomorphism algebras of silting complexes over hereditary abelian categories: Preliminaries

-\end{lemma} There are triangulated categories which do not have silting objects.
-But if $\mathcal{T}$ admits a silting object, then the Grothendieck group $K_0(\mathcal{T})$ of $\mathcal{T}$ is a free abelian group of rank $|T|$ (\cite[Theorem 2.27]{AiharaIyama}).
-In particular, each silting object of $\mathcal{T}$ has the same number of pairwise non-isomorphic indecomposable direct summands.
+\end{lemma} While there exist triangulated categories that do not possess silting objects, if $\mathcal{T}$ admits a silting object $T$, then its Grothendieck group $K_0(\mathcal{T})$ is a free abelian group of rank $|T|$ \cite[Theorem 2.27]{AiharaIyama}.
+Consequently, all silting objects in $\mathcal{T}$ have the same number of pairwise non-isomorphic indecomposable direct summands.

 Let $T=M\oplus \overline{T}$ be a basic silting object of $\mathcal{T}$.
 Consider the triangle